Content

 Effects on Blood

 SSRIs and SNRIs cause certain blood-related problems like impairment of platelet aggregation.
-It can expose patients to excessive bleeding risk in case of trauma.
-Hence, these drugs are used with extra caution when taken alongside NSAIDs like ibuprofen or blood thinners, such as aspirin.
+This may potentially lead to an excessive bleeding risk especially in the case of severe trauma.
+Hence, these medications are used with extra caution when taken alongside NSAIDs like ibuprofen or blood thinners, such as aspirin.

 Effects on Blood Sugar and Electrolytes

 These antidepressants can lower blood sugar levels in patients with diabetes.
-Therefore, these drugs must be used cautiously in patients with blood sugar problems.
+Therefore, these medications must be used cautiously in patients with blood sugar issues.
 Also, they can affect the levels of certain electrolytes, especially sodium, in the body, causing tiredness.

 Effects on Hormones

 The SSRIs can increase prolactin hormone levels, primarily associated with breast enlargement and milk production, in both women and men.
-The breast changes that might occur while on these drugs are reversible after discontinuation of the treatment; however, it can take a long time for the changes to reverse.
+The breast changes that might occur while on these medications are reversible after discontinuation of the treatment.

 Extrapyramidal Effects